 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Laddonia has relatively fewer families with younger children, and/or college students.
 Combined, this makes Laddonia a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Laddonia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Laddonia doesn't have a public transportation system that people use for their commute.

 The per capita income in Laddonia in 2022 was $21,654, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $86,616 for a family of four.
 However, Laddonia contains both very wealthy and poor people as well.